 - refrigerate for at least 30 minutes, then roll it over a pie tin, ideally with detachable walls

-- cover it with non-stick paper, and add fill it either with dry pulses (rice, lentiles, etc) or ceramic baking beans
+- cover it with non-stick paper, and add fill it either with dry pulses (rice, lentils, etc) or ceramic baking beans

-This is called the blind baking method, which helps the shortcurst pastry bake without shrinking.
-After 20 minutes, remove the paper and beans, and leave to bake for a futher 10 minutes to get a nice golden colour.
+This is called the blind baking method, which helps the shortcrust pastry bake without shrinking.
+After 20 minutes, remove the paper and beans, and leave to bake for a further 10 minutes to get a nice golden colour.
 Leave the pastry to cool, while you get on with the filling for the pie.

 How to make the cantaloupe filling

 Like the pastry, the filling is super easy to make, and I kid you not, it’s absolutely amazing.